wilian746/go-generator/README.md

 ## Generated structure
-### standart-gorm
+### standard-gorm
 This project follows the standard structure of the [golang-standard](https://github.com/golang-standards/project-layout).
-We generatated some codes to facilities the life of the developer.
+We generated some codes to facilities the life of the developer.
 - `/cmd` This folder contains the main project, you can see that the integration with the database starts here and it is passed on to the rest of the project.
 With that we solved some problems with the loss of connection with the database;
 - `/config` This folder contains the environments of the project they are:
     - `PORT` -> Port the application will run on;